ChiaraPalladino/ancient-geodata-workshop/README.md

 ## Other datasets

-* AWMC Geodata is a clone of the official AWMC repository.
-It contains GIS data mapped by the Ancient World Mapping Center, including infrastructures and natural features.
+* The AWMC folders contain the GIS data for Cultural and Physical features from the [official repository of the Ancient World Mapping Center](https://github.com/AWMC/geodata), released under an ODC Open Database License (http://opendatacommons.org/licenses/odbl/1.0/).

 * [Pleiades Data](https://github.com/ChiaraPalladino/ancient-geodata-workshop/blob/main/pleiades2025.csv): an export of the full Pleiades gazetteer in CSV format, including location and place type data.
 Pleiades data are released periodically, for the most recent version of this dataset see https://pleiades.stoa.org/downloads.

 * [Roman Amphitheaters](https://github.com/ChiaraPalladino/ancient-geodata-workshop/blob/main/roman-amphitheaters.csv): Dataset created by Sebastian Heath for the project Roman Amphitheaters.
 Read the full explanation of this dataset here: https://github.com/sfsheath/roman-amphitheaters.

 * [Ancient Maps](https://github.com/ChiaraPalladino/ancient-geodata-workshop/tree/main/ancient-maps): this subdirectory contains scans and images of ancient and historical maps under various CC licenses.